supernintendo/moongate/README.md

 ### Usage ###

-The default project, located in `priv/worlds/default`, should give you a basic idea of how to use Moongate to develop your own applications.
-To load a different world, set the `MOONGATE_WORLD` environment variable to the name of the world's directory / symlink within `priv/worlds` (for example, `MOONGATE_WORLD=myworld ./moongate` to load `priv/worlds/myworld`).
+Projects are placed in `priv/worlds` as directories or symlinks.
+On startup, Moongate looks at the `MOONGATE_WORLD` environment variable to determine which world to load, falling back to `default`.
+This default project should give you a basic idea of how to use Moongate to develop your own applications.

 ### Project Status ###